yalelibrary/yul-dc-blacklight/README.md

 All buildin commands can be listed with `cam help` and individual usage information is available with `cam help COMMAND`.
-Please note that deployment commands (found in the `./bin` directory) are pass through and are therefor not listed by the help command.
-See th usage for those below.
+Please note that deployment commands (found in the `./bin` directory) are passed through and are therefore not listed by the help command.
+See the usage for those below.

 To start the application stack, run `cam up` in the blacklight directory.
 This starts all of the applications as they are all dependencies of yul-blacklight.
 Camerata is smart.
 If you start `cam up` from